fowler-mychale/VehicleCollisions/Readme.md

   ```
   <img src="Side.png" width="1000" height="275"></br>

   - What we can determine from the information provided is more traffic collisions occur on the right side (slow lane) as opposed to the left side of the street (fast/lane) in either direction of direction of traffic.
-Also, we can determine that overall, it takes longer for accidents to clear up on the right side than the left.
-Lets also look at the length of the road extent affected by the accidents and how long it took clear up.</br>
+In rating response times, we can observe that Chicago has the fastest clear up time on either side and Los Angeles has the slowest overall.
+Also, we can determine that it takes longer for accidents to clear up on the right side than the left in general.
+Lets also look at the length of the road  affected by the accidents and if there was a difference in how long it took to clear up.</br>

    <img src="Distance.png" width="1000" height="275"></br>